AiDNDevelopment/ngfivem/resources/[qb]/qb-inventory/README.md

 ## Installation
 ### Manual
 - Download the script and put it in the `[qb]` directory.
-- Import `qb-inventory.sql` in your database
+- Import `ps-inventory.sql` in your database
 - Add the following code to your server.cfg/resouces.cfg
 ```
 ensure qb-core
 ensure qb-logs
-ensure qb-inventory
+ensure ps-inventory
 ensure qb-traphouse
 ensure qb-radio
 ensure qb-drugs